eecs-autograder/autograder.io/docs/topics/verifying_email_receipts.rst

     $ curl -sSL https://autograder.io/api/gpg_public_key/ | gpg --import -

+If curl is unable to verify the site's certificate, you can visit the URL in your browser instead.

 Finally, verify the sender authenticity of the signed message:

 .. code-block:: none